Join the Team

 Typically the entry team role is as a ground crew member.
 After a bit of experience take on a role as a activity co-ordinator (typically 12 to 18 participants, 1 pilot, 1 aircraft, 2 ground crew, 1 presenter), then an Award Scheme Day coordinator (typically 48 participants, 3 pilots, 3 aircraft, 5 ground crew, 2 presenter).

 We typically have one event most weekends during the school terms, in 2018 we flew just under 1000 youth members.
-Due to weather cancellations and more recently COVID we flew significantly fewer (zero).
-We schedule four Scout Awards Scheme Days a year, and historically have one regional flyaway activity, however this has increased to four in recent years, and so far six have been requested this year.
+We schedule four Scout Awards Scheme Days a year, and historically have one regional flyaway activity, however this increased to four in recent years, and so far six have been requested this year.
+Due to regulatory changes that occurred at the same time as COVID we are not currently flying, but are seeking new partnerships to return to flight.

 Training

-For Air Activities there are two distinct streams of training and currency, Scouting and Aviation.
+For Air Activities there are two distinct streams of training and currency, Scouting and Activity Specific.

 As a minimum all team members, other than youth members, require: